slowjams/Pro-ASP.NET-Core-Identity/zzzz4-Intro to IdentityServer.md

         }
 }

-// if you refresh the page, you still can access the Api resource until 5mins passes,if you want access token to expire quick e.g when in testing environment, then you do:
+// if you refresh the page on client, you still can access the Api resource until 5mins passes,if you want access token to expire quick e.g when in testing environment, then you do:

 public class Program  // Api
 {